nickfargo/state/README.md

 ```

 <a name="concepts--expressions--shorthand" href="#concepts--expressions--shorthand" />
-#### Shorthand: the easy way
+#### Shorthand

 Explicitly categorizing each element is unambiguous, but also unnecessarily verbose.
-To that point, `state()` also accepts a more concise expression format, which is interpreted into a `StateExpression` identical to that of the example above:
+To that point, `state()` also accepts a more concise expression format, which, using a fixed set of rules, is interpreted into a `StateExpression` identical to that of the example above:

 ```javascript
 var shorthandExpression = state({